Search

 So, you’re thinking of getting lifts for your wheelchair vans.

-Maybe you’re an organization that transports many wheelchairs, and you’re looking for an entry method that will be quick and efficient.
-Or, maybe your staff have been voicing their concerns about the physical exertion they experience using a manual ramp.
+Maybe you’re an organization that transports many wheelchairs and is looking for a quick and efficient entry method.
+Or maybe your staff has been voicing their concerns about the physical exertion they experience using a manual ramp.

 For whatever reason you’re here, choosing the right mode of getting inside a wheelchair van is vital to the efficiency of your transportation, the comfort of your passengers, and the overall success of your organization.